‘Scandals’ paperback and e-book bundled for $16.95 at re∙reads

 Read More

-Overview of ‘The Solomon Scandals’ novel—a trade paperback from Twilight Times Books
+Overview of ‘The Solomon Scandals’ novel

 Ever wonder why our politicians, business leaders, and media figures so often disappoint us, and what happens after the scandals?
 The Solomon Scandals is not only about the original chicanery and related crimes but also their ripples—right up to the late 21st century.
 It mixes suspense, tragedy, and satire in an edgy look at Washington […]